-Let G=(V,E) be a complete, weighted, undirected graph with V=O and $w(o_1,o_2) = sim(o_1, o_2)$.
+Let G = (V, E) be a complete, weighted, undirected graph with V = O and $w(o_1, o_2) = sim(o_1, o_2)$.

-- A k-cut of G is a set S of edges such G'=(V,E\S) has k connected components. - A min-k-cut of G is a k-cut of G such that w(S) is minimal - Notes - Every k-cut is a clustering of G into k clusters - Finding a min-k-cut is in $O(|V|^k^2)$ - Not feasible in practice
+- A k-cut of G is a set S of edges such G'=(V,E\S) has k connected components. - A min-k-cut of G is a k-cut of G such that w(S) is minimal - Notes - Every k-cut is a clustering of G into k clusters - We use distance, not similarity, and maximize, not minimize - Finding a min-k-cut is in O(|V|^k^2) - Not feasible in practice

-- Probably the most popular clustering algorithm - Heuristic for solving the min-k-cut problem - Requires the number k of clusters to be predefined - Algorithm - Fix k - Guess k cluster centers - Can use k randomly chosen docs or k random points in feature-space - Loop forever - Assign all docs to their closest cluster center - If no doc has changed its assignment, stop - Or if sufficiently few docs have changed their assignment - Otherwise, compute new cluster centers
+- Probably the most popular clustering algorithm - Heuristic for solving the min-k-cut problem - Requires the number k of clusters to be predefined - Algorithm - Fix k - Guess k cluster centers - Can use k randomly chosen docs or k random points in feature-space - Loop forever - Assign all docs to their closest cluster center - If no doc has changed its assignment, stop - K-Means always converges, but possibly very slowly - Alternative: Stop once sufficiently few docs have changed their assignment - Otherwise, compute new cluster centers